Playing Batman and the Self Parodied Man Behind the Mask…

 As a Fun Tongue in Cheek Version of Himself.

 Adam West always appeared to have a fun side, so I was happy to find that he had contributed to the Funny or Die site.
-In one sketch called Batman’s Garage Sale West kind of pokes fun, with a tongue in cheek take on the “serious actor” behind Batman persona that he obviously doesn’t share with other thesps.
+In one sketch called Batman’s Garage Sale West kind of pokes fun at himself, with a tongue in cheek take on the “serious actor” behind Batman persona that he obviously doesn’t share with other thesps.

 He also contributes a fake advert for Eyehole Paintings which he advertises a mock home security gadget.
 This advert is presented and narrated by him.
 And that particular treat can be viewed HERE.

 As an Animated Version of Himself and Catman.

 Fairly OddParents | Cat Man | Nickelodeon UK, Nickelodeon UK

 West also lent his voice to The Fairly Odd Parents (2003-08) and to Family Guy.
 I remember him, especially from his time in Family Guy (2000-17) where he often had the funnier storylines.
 This was one of his more prolific and inspired appearances as himself, as the Family Guy‘s Mayor of Quahog Adam West.
 West is even immortalised as a playable character in my stepdudes Batman 3 play console game.
 And he can throw a Batarang.